 Below I’ll give you a few pointers on how to ship glass products safely (hopefully just like your regular post office shipping).
 This is just one of the many pieces I’ve written about shipping common items LTL, so check out the entire series here.
+Ship a bed, Ship coffee, or Ship an engine.
 Quick and easy.

 We’ll also discuss INSURANCE that you’ll most certainly need and where to get it.
 After that, I’ll finish up with some FREIGHT CLASS info that you’ll need to make sure you don’t get a re-class.
 So get your pallet… Ready?
 Let’s do this.

 How To Ship Glass Products

 It seems pretty obvious, but you’d be surprised by how many people fail to properly package their glass products.
 It’s glass people!
 It’s breakable!
 Stop popping the bubble paper like you’re a five-year old and wrap those glasses with tape and loads and loads of bubble paper.

 If I can break AT LEAST a glass a year just by placing it too hard in the sink then you’re probably going to have to deal with glass damage through LTL shipping.
 Now that we’ve got that out of the way, protect yourself using third party insurance.
 It’s quick, it’s easy, and it will save you time and money in the long run.
-Learn more about third party freight insurance
+Learn more about third party freight insurance.

-.
 3. Freight Class